Curriculum

 TEE

-One block (with the option of further electives) is dedicated to transesophageal echocardiography in our busy cardiothoracic operating rooms.
-Our board-certified cardiac anesthesiologists instruct our residents in all aspects of TEE and the residents are able to focus solely on learning TEE as the cases are front-lined by other providers.
+Our board-certified cardiac anesthesiologists instruct our residents on intraoperative TEE.
 Part of our advanced curriculum then reinforces teaching of TEE, reviews further TEE studies in a classroom setting (to ensure eligibility for NBE Basic Exam), and then prepares our residents to pass the NBE exam.

 Introduction to Publication